sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

   following it until the end of the line.

 `group_has_multiselect`
+: Returns `true`
+  if the active group currently has multi-select.

+`group_has_transient_sheet`
-: Returns `true` if group has multi-select
+: Returns `true`
+  if group the active group has a transient sheet.

 `has_next_field`
 : Returns `true`